A Unified and Controllable Framework for Layered Image Generation with Visual Effects

 We build \ours{} upon the Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable, chen2025unireal} to support flexible editing tasks, adapted to handle heterogeneous inputs.
-We employ four embedding types to distinguish between different tasks and image types: \begin{itemize} \item \textit{Type Embedding}---represents the semantic role of each image, \eg, background or foreground. \item \textit{IO Embedding}---indicates whether a frame is used as an input or an output in the current task. \item \textit{Position Embedding}---spatial position of image tokens. \item\textit{Timestep Embedding}---the diffusion step. \end{itemize} Meanwhile, text prompts are processed into tokens by a T5 encoder~\cite{raffel2020exploring}.
-All conditional tokens and noisy target tokens are then concatenated into a single sequence, allowing the model's self-attention blocks to seamlessly integrate information from any arbitrary set of conditions $\mathbf{C}$ to guide the denoising of targets $\mathbf{X}_t$.
+We employ four embedding types to distinguish between different tasks and image types: \begin{itemize}[noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt] \item \textit{Type Embedding}---represents the semantic role of each image, \eg, BG or FG. \item \textit{IO Embedding}---indicates if a frame is used as an input or an output in the current task. \item \textit{Position Embedding}---joint spatial and frame position of image tokens. \item \textit{Timestep Embedding}---the diffusion step. \end{itemize} Text prompts are encoded by T5~\cite{raffel2020exploring}.
+All conditional tokens and noisy target tokens are concatenated into a single sequence, allowing the model's self-attention blocks to seamlessly integrate information from any arbitrary set of conditions $\mathbf{C}$ to guide the denoising of targets $\mathbf{X}_t$.

 We train our model by optimizing a unified denoising objective across all conditional generation tasks.
-Each mode uses its specific conditional inputs $\mathbf{C}^{(m)}$ and targets $\mathbf{X}_0^{(m)}$ as defined in Table~\ref{tab:modes}.
+Each mode uses its specific conditional inputs $\mathbf{C}^{(m)}$ and targets $\mathbf{X}_0^{(m)}$ as defined in \cref{tab:modes}.
 The model is trained to minimize the joint expectation $\mathcal{L}_{\mathrm{dm}}$ over this multi-task distribution: